Hungry-Innovators/interesting-birch/about.md

       value: About Us
       keyName: property
     - name: 'og:description'
-      value: This is the about us page
+      value: >-
+        A thriving network of peers and innovators.
+Dedicated to inspiring the next generation of innovators.
       keyName: property
     - name: 'og:image'
       value: images/about.jpg